wufoo/docs/source/index.md

 Wufoo uses [Basic Auth](http://www.ietf.org/rfc/rfc2617.txt) with API Keys to allow access to the API.

-Wufoo expects for the API key to be included as the 'username' and any value as the 'password' portion of Basic Auth.
+Wufoo expects the API key to be included as the 'username' and any value as the 'password' portion of Basic Auth.
 If the service you're using doesn't have a built in way to authenticate using Basic Auth, you can set the Authorization header to a base64 encoded string:

 `base64('username:password')`